RajeshwariU/NearbyUser/README.md

 public var pinImage = UIImage()<br />
 /// This variable is used for placeholder image inside the pin image <br />
 public var userPlaceholderImage = UIImage()
+/// This variable is used to store the current location of the user public var  currentLocationCoordinates = CLLocationCoordinate2D()

 usage of the above variables is:<br />
 `mapObject.userInformation = "yourData from api/json"`<br />